learnk8s/learnk8s.io/src/bsk201909/secrets.md

 The init container is responsible to read the secrets, decrypt them and produce files in various formats.

-Your application can than consume this file to consume the decrypted secrets.
+Your application can then consume this file to consume the decrypted secrets.

 Being able to encrypt and store one secret at the time is convenient if you gradually need to add more secrets to your app.

-You can find more examples of how to use Kamus on the official project page.
+You can find more examples of how to use Kamus on the [official project page](https://github.com/Soluto/kamus).

 ## Summary